geogebra/geogebra/giac/README.md

 ## Testing ##

 Go to your **node_modules** folder, enter `cd giac` and `npm test`.
-(If you are under Windows, you need to copy the external .DLL files into this folder.)
+(If you are under Windows, you need to copy the external .DLL files into this folder, or directly into the **build** subfolder.)

 To play with Giac, modify the
 file **nodegiac.js** and run `npm test` again.